 Southern Living FEBRUARY 2001

 Bring 1 1/3 cups water to a boil in a 3-quart saucepan over medium-high heat.
-Stir in piecrust mix, beating vigorously with a wooden spoon 1 minute or until mixture leaves sides of pan.
+Stir in piecrust mix, beating vigorously wigth a wooden spoon 1 minute or until mixture leaves sides of pan.

 Place dough in bowl of a heavy-duty electric stand mixer; cool 5 minutes.
-Beat dough at medium speed with electric mixer using paddle attachmet.
+Beat dough at medium speed with electric mixer using paddle attachment.
 Add eggs and egg whites, 1 at a time, beating until blended after each addition.
 (If desired, eggs and egg whites may be added 1 at a time and beaten vigorously with a wooden spoon instead of using the mixer.)